When do I need sealed plans versus unsealed plans?

 If all of the required elements are submitted with a completed permit application and the appropriate fee, it normally only takes a few days.
 Projects requiring a written plan review will take approximately two weeks.

-How long is my permit good?
+How long is my permit valid?

 Once issued, the project must commence within 6 months of that date.
 Work on the project may not be abandoned for more than 6 months at a time.